RuiMartinsLJ/hackathon/README.md

 The submitted file should be a `.csv` that has one column

-- person_id -> ID of the person
+- person_id -> With the ids of the people that have applied
-- has_applied -> Probability of applying

 The score should be based on the F1 score when comparing the submitted IDs with what actually happened